cal-itp/eligibility-server/docs/getting-started.md

 `pytest` is installed and available to run directly in the devcontainer.

-1. Build and Open the Dev Container
-2. Start the `eligibility-server` app with `F5`
+Once you have the app running locally:

-3. From the main directory, run `coverage run -m pytests`
+1. From the main directory, run `coverage run -m pytest -m databasetest; coverage run -m pytest -m settingstest`
-4. To see the test coverage report, run `coverage report -m`
+2. To see the test coverage report, run `coverage report -m`

 ## Run and develop the Documentation

+These docs are built and published with GitHub Actions.

+To run the docs locally:

 ```bash
 docker compose up docs